“Rahini Yoga Begins from the Inside Out…It Helps Grow The Yoga That’s Already Inside Each of Us.” — Dr. Dean Telano

 - – From the “Rig Veda”.

-SPIRITUAL ROOT #2: Rahini is a Sanskrit word that means “true living” or “rightful living” — The word “Rahini” is cited and defined in the “Gorakhbodh,” an esoteric Hatha yogic text of the Nathas.
+SPIRITUAL ROOT #2: Rahini is a Sanskrit word that means “true living” or “rightful living” — The word “Rahini” is cited and defined in the “Gorakhbodh,” a Hatha yogic text of the Nathas.
 The Nathas is written in the form of a dialogue between Gorakhnath, known as the “founder” of Hatha Yoga, and his Guru, Matsyendranath.

 *Gorakhnath: ”How can one carry out true living (rahini) and how can one carry on meditation?
 Where is the elixir?
 How can one drink it?
 How can one keep the body for ever?”